polytypic/Recalled/Docs/LogArch.md

 As the set of data being computed with Recalled evolves, the log storage will not only store the live entries, but will also contain entries that have been removed and replaced by new entries.
-Once the percentage of dead date becomes high enough, the log storage can be compacted in linear time by going through the entries and copying or shifting live data towards the beginning of the log files.
+Once the percentage of dead data becomes high enough, the log storage can be compacted in linear time by going through the entries and copying or shifting live data towards the beginning of the log files.
 This results in the log files being first read and then written once